 The pattern shows up in the Codex-Claude workflow piece, specifically in the rule that one model owns the tree.
 The instant two models both have write authority over the same repo, the downstream reader can no longer tell whether a given file's contents reflect the implementer's intent, the reviewer's intent, or some interleaving the harness merged silently.
 That's tool poisoning at the developer-tooling layer, and the practical mitigation is the same as it is in security: split authority, treat tool output as untrusted, don't let the model with write access also be the model that summarizes what it did.

-At the OS layer, lineman — my macOS HIPS + egress-forensics prototype — wears the same problem in a different costume.
+At the OS layer, lineman — a macOS HIPS + egress-forensics prototype — wears the same problem in a different costume.
 Process lineage detection has to use four overlapping strategies (bundle path grep, XPC bundle ID correlation, LaunchAgent plist scanning, PPID BFS) because XPC helper processes show up with PPID=1 and bypass naive PID-based blocking.
 The kernel's view of "what process did this" is itself adversary-shapable; you cannot trust the simple tool.
 Privilege-separated daemon/GUI split, isolated pf anchor (/etc/pf.anchors/com.lineman.blocker), tcpdump on pflog0 for kernel-dropped packet capture, TLS ClientHello SNI extraction via raw struct parsing.
 The defender's move is to assume every tool output is one rung in a chain whose top is hostile.

 The Handoff Is Where the Goal Goes Sideways